TzurSoffer/webVideoViewer/readme.md

 # README for Web Viewer

 ## Introduction
-The Flask Subpage App is a Python application that allows you to create subpages with live video streams from a webcam.
+The WebVideoViewer is a Python application that allows you to create subpages with live video streams from a webcam.
 It uses the Flask framework to handle web requests and displays video frames in real-time.

 ## Requirements
 - Python 3.x